 #TamCam coming in a few but first, thank you #TeamTamron.
 For over a year, you kept supporting my efforts.
 This is our next chapter, one we’ll write together! 💜 I’m so thrilled to partner with Disney|ABC to create a daytime television show that’s unconventional, fun, intimate and sometimes even raw.
 My new partners appreciate and respect the relationship I’ve built with my audience and know that if we create television worth watching, they’ll join us for the ride.
 I’m so grateful and excited for this next chapter.
 The landing makes the leap of faith so worth it!

-"I’m so thrilled to partner with Disney/ABC to create a daytime television show that’s unconventional, fun, intimate and sometimes even raw," Tamron said in a statement.
-"My new partners appreciate and respect the relationship I’ve built with my audience and know that if we create television worth watching, they’ll join us for the ride.
+News first broke in early August that Tamron was working on bringing her own daytime talk show to TV.
+“I’m so thrilled to partner with Disney/ABC to create a daytime television show that’s unconventional, fun, intimate, and sometimes even raw,” Tamron said at the time.
+“My new partners appreciate and respect the relationship I’ve built with my audience and know that if we create television worth watching, they’ll join us for the ride.
 I’m so grateful and excited for this next chapter.
-The landing makes the leap of faith so worth it!"
+The landing makes the leap of faith so worth it!”

 William Burton, Senior Vice President of ABC Daytime, added, “Tamron’s wealth of experience and unique perspective is needed in today’s daytime landscape.
 We look forward to developing a daily destination showcasing her spirit, boundless enthusiasm, and powerful ability to engage with viewers.”